photvedt/photvedt.github.io/_pages/about.md

 Hi there, how are you today?

 My name is Peter Hotvedt.
-I am senior undergraduate student studying Nuclear Engineering and Applied Mathematics, at the University of Wisconsin Madison from which I will be graduating in December 2020!
+I am a recent graduate with a Bachelors of Science in Nuclear Engineering with an additional degree in Applied Mathematics and a certificate in Physics, from the University of Wisconsin Madison!

 This is my personal website!
 Anything you might want to know about me academically or professionally will be hosted here.

-My current CV (as of October 10, 2020) can be found here: [Peter Hotvedt's CV](/files/Peter_Hotvedt_CV___Sept_2020__NO_GPA_.pdf)
+My current CV (as of December 22, 2020) can be found here: [Peter Hotvedt's CV](/files/Peter_Hotvedt_CV___202012__WEBSITE_.pdf)

 This page is still under construction, so I appreciate your patience as I continue to build it!